False Shamrock - Oxalis

 • Care Difficulty - Very Easy

 • Provide a bright location with an hour of either morning or evening sunlight throughout the year.
-Settings that boast overhead lighting are at an advantage for better 360º growth due to enhanced phototropism.
+Settings that boast overhead lighting are at an advantage for better rates of growth (windowsills, grow lights, conservatories, etc.).

 • Irrigate once the top third of the soil dries out, reducing this further in the autumn and winter months.
 Prevent droughts of any length throughout the growing periods.

-• Provide a humid location by introducing a humidity/pebble tray to keep the surrounding moisture high during the winter.
-The use of artificial humidity isn't needed in the summer.
+• Provide a humid location by introducing a humidity/pebble tray to keep the surrounding moisture high during the winter (third image below).

 • Regularly check for pests, most notably Spider Mites that'll locate themselves under the leaves.

-• Provide a resting period over the autumn and winter months by reducing the amount of irrigation and temperature.
-Successful dormancy periods will reward you with lush new growth and possible flowers in the spring or summer months.
+• Provide a resting period over the autumn and winter months by reducing the amount of watering and temperature.
+Successful dormancy periods will reward you with lush new growth in the spring, that'll carry on until mid autumn.

 Location & Light - 🔸🔸🔸